0x20/hackerspace-blueprint/order/decision.md

 | Week 3  |     Discuss in group, listen, learn and build compromise      |  Point system    |

 ##### week 0:
-the point is put on the agenda of the weekly meeting and is announced on the mailinglist.
+the point is put on the agenda of the weekly meeting and is announced on the mailing-list.
 This needs to be at least 3 days in advance.
 ##### week 1:
 the point is discussed in group and requires a 100% consensus to reach a group decision.
-The motivation for striving for consensus is because consensus comes with characterics that benefits the hackerspace:
+The motivation for striving for consensus is because consensus comes with characteristics that benefits the hackerspace:
   * encourages discussion
   * forced to listen to apposing ideas that can give new insights
   * they can bring smarter compromises